wortundtat engagement in Southeast Africa

 Tanzania is one of the world’s poorest countries: with regard to the so-called Human Development Index (HDI)* of the United Nations, the country ranks in 154st place of 189 (Germany: rank 5).
 If viewed in isolation, the south of the country would occupy an even worse rank.

 In the villages of the Tunduru District, people live under very basic conditions in mud huts: there is no communal water or energy supply.
 Paved roads, secondary schools or the prospect of finding a job in trade or industry?
 You will hardly find that anywhere!
+Only since a few years has it been possible to reach the neighbouring towns via an asphalt road.
 Their livelihood is based on agriculture.

 Since 1996, wortundtat has been supporting the KIUMA Project in a region with a population of about 100,000.
 Parallel to the growth of KIUMA the population also has significantly increased over the past years.